Alternate Company Equivalent

 - She-Hulk is often as hailed as Marvel's Wonder Woman counterpart, as noted on her page quote, and the two are often pitted against each other in crossovers and "Who Would Win?" debates.
 However, it can be argued that Wonder Woman actually has more in common with Captain America, despite being different genders.
 See the Analysis page.

 - The Teen Titans teamed up with a group called the ReCombatants who bore a similarity to Eclipse Comics' DNAgents (the name is a pun on "recombinant DNA").
-At the same time, the DNAgents teamed with Project Youngblood, based on the Titans.
+At the same time, the DNAgents teamed with the members of Youngblood, who were basically Rob Liefeld's take on the Titans.

 - The Teenage Mutant Ninja Turtles comic book and cartoon have The Justice Force, yet another Justice League A.C.E.
 About half its members ape Justice Leaguers to some extent, with the most blatant being Green Mantle, a parody of Green Lantern on everything from costume to civilian name to comic book cover.